 Two weeks after we got to Charlotte, a campaign to support Kyle Rittenhouse’s defense had raised over $1,000,000 on a Christian crowdfunding site.
-At the Kenosha, Wisconsin protests over Jacob Blake’s murder, footage of Rittenhouse, an armed white supremacist, running down the street, shooting and killing two people and injuring another, looked like a movie.
+At the Kenosha, Wisconsin protests over the shooting of Jacob Blake, an unarmed Black man shot in back seven times by Officer Rusten Sheskey.
+At the Kenosha protests, footage of Rittenhouse, an armed white supremacist, running down the street, shooting and killing two people and injuring another, looked like a movie.
 Trump said that Rittenhouse was forced to defend himself.
 Japanese jazz pianist Tadataka Unno would get brutally beaten in New York City since his teenage attackers thought that he was Chinese.
 Derek Chauvin, the man charged with the murder of George Floyd would post a million-dollar bond and be set free.
 Months before leaving to the states my wife said, “I know that what we’re doing is crazy, but if we don’t go now we’ll never go.
 There will never be a good time.”
 Just last Monday in Philadelphia, Walter Wallace Jr. a Black father of three and a newlywed who suffered from a mental illness was shot and killed while brandishing a knife.
 Fire and riots erupted in Philadelphia streets.
 The National Guard was called in.

 From Japan, I watched angry white men with guns storm Detroit’s city hall to protest the quarantine, calling the measure to stop COVID, “tyranny.”
 Incensed white shoppers in grocery stores refused to wear masks as if rebelling against The Union while challenging those that wore them, but in Japan, masks are a standard preventative form of spreading various kinds of infection.
 To my Japanese wife, refusing to wear a mask made as much sense as America’s overly complicated health care system.
 In Japan, patients pay a 30% deductible and the government compensates them for the rest.
 Your main doctor doesn’t have to give you a referral to see a specialist.
 The price of care is the same at every hospital.
 Haruki and I also wondered whether Americans would assume or suspect that my Japanese wife had the virus, but she was willing to take the chance of getting spit on if it meant giving our daughter a chance to be “an American girl.”